dleopold/optimTFE/README.md

 Note: The Planning Unit identifier must occur in the first column for all files.
 It is renamed to unit_id in the output files.

-## Associated spatial data
+#### Associated spatial data
 The optimTFE_leaflet_map and optimTFE_explorer tools allow for spatial data exploration using the algorithm output and associated spatial data.
+All spatial data must be in .shp or .gpkg format.